gugahoa/bank_accounting/CONTRIBUTING.md

 ### Add new Nominal Account Types

-The approach here is exactly the same as [adding a new Personal Account Type](#add-new-personal-account-types), but for Nominal Accounts.
+The approach here is the same as [adding a new Personal Account Type](#add-new-personal-account-types), but for Nominal Accounts.

 ### Adding a fee for certain Personal Accounts